anisyanka/learn-embedded-linux/README.md

 ```
 The utilities generate `.config` file in root of Linux sources.
 Then we can build kernel for target.
 Build system will use the `.config` file to build the kernel.
 There are a lot of configuration variables in Kconfig.
-If we don't want to make own config file from scratch, we can use ready defaul config.
+If we don't want to make own config file from scratch, we can use ready default config.
 For example for armv7:
 ```sh
 make ARCH=arm multi_v7_defconfig